your adventure in

 7. An ability to acquire and apply new knowledge as needed, using appropriate learning strategies.

-By three to five years after graduation, graduates of the civil engineering program will have:
+By three to five years after graduation, graduates of the civil, construction, and environmental engineering programs will have:

-1. Pursued successful careers and expertise in civil engineering or a related profession.
+1. Pursued successful careers and expertise in civil engineering, construction engineering, environmental engineering, or a related profession that includes professionalism and increasing responsibility.

-3. Pursued lifelong learning, professional development, and licensure as appropriate for their career goals.
+3. Pursued lifelong learning, professional development, and licensure as appropriate for their career goals and for developments in the field.

 The civil engineering curriculum equips students with a broad education that includes technical skills in analysis and design and professional practices such as communication, teamwork, leadership, and ethics.